How do I judge a burger?

 - Get the Oy Vay Guey and enjoy those hatch green chiles.

-- The 78704 Burger is my favorite and trust me, get double meat on it (honestly all their burgers need double meat).
+- The 78704 Burger is my favorite.
+Get double meat.
+Honestly, Phil’s should have double meat on all their grilled burgers.

-- I imagine in my head the owner eating at P. Terry’s one day and thinking, “I can make this 1000 times better.”
-I admit I went in with low expectation, but their meat is seasoned perfectly and what sets it apart is the coarse pepper they use, causing joy in every bite.
+- I imagine in my head the owner eating at P. Terry’s one day and thinking, “I can make this a thousand times better.”
+I went in with low expectation, but their meat is seasoned perfectly and what sets it apart is the coarse pepper they use, causing joy in every bite.
 I prefer the Double Classic With Cheese and make it spicy!
 Seriously, make it spicy!
 Also, add bacon, because, you know, bacon.

 - This is a BBQ joint and their BBQ isn’t horrible, but go and get the L&L Burger, it’s amazing with all that ground brisket as the patty.